Keven20041/Rowan-Rocketry/README.md

-HTML5, W3.CSS 10/15/2024
+HTML5, W3.CSS, JavaScript, SQL(Dev-Branch), Node.js 10/15/2024
+Authors: Keven Guzman, Joshua Odom
 Rowan Rocketry

-This is a website for the rocketry team at Rowan university.
+This is a website for the rocketry team at Rowan University.

 Usage
 -----------------------------------------------------------
 This website is used to inform

 Installation notes
 -----------------------------------------------------------
--There is no installation needed besides having a browser isntalled on your machine or device
+-There is no installation needed besides having a browser installed on your machine or device

 Contact Information
 -----------------------------------------------------------